shravan20/java-8-concepts/README.md

 #### Creating Streams
-- Stream.of()
+- **Stream.of():**
 To create streams from the specified values, we can use `Stream.of(T…t)` method that creates specified t values, where t are the elements.
 This method returns a sequential Stream containing the t elements.

 Example:
 ```java